Wisconsin

 Afternoon:

 Program Registration: 3:00-5:00 p.m.
-After you check in and have your room assignment, join us at the Road Scholar table to register with the program staff, get any updated information, and confirm the time and location of the Orientation session.
+After you check in and have your room assignment, join us at the Road Scholar table to meet with program staff, get any updated information, and confirm the time and location of the Orientation session.
 If you arrive late, please locate your Group Leader and let them know you have arrived.
 Orientation: 5:00 p.m.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 We will learn from the Group Leader and a series of local experts who will give lectures and lead field trips.
 Transportation for program-related activities will be via motorcoach unless specified otherwise.
 Periods in the schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Dinner: